allmaps/allmaps/packages/render/README.md

 * [Allmaps plugin for MapLibre](../maplibre/)
 * [Allmaps plugin for OpenLayers](../openlayers/)

-It is also used in the [Allmaps Preview](../../worker/preview/) worker.
+It is also used in the [Allmaps Preview](../../worker/preview/) worker and [Allmaps Tile Server](../../worker/tileserver/) proxy server, both of which use the `WasmRenderer`, a WASM implementation of the `CanvasRenderer`.

 ## How it works